DEFINITION AND DESCRIPTION

 - Use RRFBs at locations with high pedestrian volumes.

-- Refer to Chapter 4L in the MUTCD for more information on RRFBs.
+- Refer to Chapter 4L in the MUTCD and the Traffic Operations Guidance Manual for more information on RRFBs.

 - RRFBs can be powered with solar panels.